PUPPIES

 View more

 want to meet in person, please go to .secondchancedogrescue and complete an application.
-We will make every attempt to process all applications within 3 business days of receipt. // // Meet Blossom, a gentle, soulful girl who is slowly learning how wonderful life can be.
-She is a one year old terrier mix.
-Blossom is a shy and sensitive pup who takes a little time to feel safe, but once she does, her sweet and affectionate nature truly shines.
-She bonds deeply with her person and shows her love through quiet cuddles rather than constant attention.
-She’s happiest curled up in a warm bed beside you and sleeps peacefully through the night.
+We will make every attempt to process all applications within 3 business days of receipt. // // Meet Blossom, a gentle, soulful girl who loves playing outside and meeting new doggie friends.
+She is a one year old 28 lb. terrier mix.
+Blossom is a shy pup who takes a little time to feel safe, but once she does, her sweet, fun and affectionate nature truly shines.
+She has adorable bursts of playful energy but is generally really relaxed for her young age.
+Her foster frequently gets compliments on her "movie star looks", because of her big beautiful eyes!
+She bonds deeply with her person and she’s happiest curled up in a warm bed beside you where she sleeps peacefully through the night.
 Blossom would do best in a home with a yard, as she prefers going potty on grass and is still working on full potty training.
-New people and places can feel overwhelming at first, but with patience and reassurance, she gently eases into new experiences, she’s even starting to enjoy outings like walks and beach visits once she feels secure.
-Her activity level is moderate: she enjoys 2–3 walks a day, playful bursts with dogs she knows, and long cozy naps at home.
-She tends to be more comfortable with women, is timid around men, and appears to avoid children in public, so a calm, adult household would be ideal.
-Blossom gets along best with small to medium-sized dogs and may enjoy a canine companion to help her continue building confidence.
-She mostly ignores cats and is a bit unsure around larger dogs.
-Blossom isn’t food-motivated, but she has her favorite treats, and her favorite thing of all is being close to her trusted human.
-She doesn’t know formal commands yet, but she’s eager to learn in a loving, patient home.
+New people and places can feel a little overwhelming at first, but with patience and reassurance, she gently eases into new experiences, she loves outings like walks and beach visits.
+Her activity level is moderate: she enjoys 3-4 short walks a day, plays well with dogs she knows, and has started to enjoy running on leash.
+She would do well with some who would love a well-behaved pup who wants an exercise companion!
+While she's shy at first, she enjoys meeting new people and would do well in a home with other small-medium sized dogs, and is a bit unsure around larger dogs but will interact with bigger dogs who are gentle.
+Blossom isn’t food-motivated, but she has her favorite stuffed toys/tennis ball, loves food puzzles and her favorite thing of all is being outside where she can sniff and discover new things.
+She'd love to have a backyard to lounge in and call her own.
+She's mostly potty trained and has learned some basic commands, she’s a smart cookie who's eager to learn in a loving, patient home.
 Blossom is spayed, up to date on vaccinations, and ready to find the forever family who will help her continue to bloom.
 If you’re an experienced, patient dog lover looking for a loyal cuddlebug with a heart of gold, Blossom just might be your perfect match.
 Her adoption fee is $300.
 All Second Chance Dog Rescue dogs are spayed/neutered, are up to date on vaccines and have microchips prior to adoption.
 Adoption fees vary depending on age of dog.
 Fees help Second Chance Dog Rescue cover spay/neuter costs, vaccinations, medical treatments, food and supplies.
 Please go to .secondchancedogrescue and complete an application today!
 All dogs live in private foster homes until they are adopted.

 Physical Attributes